ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packets.
-Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.
+Guidance on setting this value for connection-less transports is provided in {{!RFC8085}}.
 A value greater than the connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.